-House Bill No. [insert number] proposes significant revisions to the laws governing statewide ballot issues in Montana.
-The bill mandates that the Secretary of State conduct a poll of the legislature on each statewide initiative submitted, requiring the results of this legislative poll to be included on the ballot.
+House Bill No. [insert bill number] proposes significant revisions to the laws governing statewide ballot issues in Montana.
+The bill mandates that the Secretary of State conduct a poll of the legislature on each statewide initiative submitted, requiring the results of this poll to be included on the ballot.
 Specifically, within five working days after the petition submission deadline, the Secretary of State must send a ballot to each legislator, allowing them to express their support, opposition, or neutrality regarding the initiative.
-The results of this poll, categorized by political party, will be summarized and included in the voter information pamphlet and on the ballot itself.
+The results of this legislative poll will be summarized in the voter information pamphlet and on the ballot itself, detailing how legislators from each political party voted on the initiative.

 HB0375_1(1): 13-27-401, 13-27-501